-Every two weeks I ramble on about the plot mechanics and cultural messages behind movie plot twists.
+Every two weeks I ramble on about the plot mechanics and cultural buy viagra from canada messages behind movie plot twists.
 But this time I’ll take a break from M. Night Shyamalan and Darth Vader paternity suits to delve into the strange, twisted tale of Sarah Phillips, ESPN.com freelancer and social media scammer.

 The gist: Cute girl blogging about sports betting.
 Sarah Phillips, a college student from Oregon, goes from gambling message board poster to gambling columnist to ESPN.com freelance columnist pretty darn quick.